When Can I Eat Rice After Wisdom Teeth Removal?

 It depends upon what type of rice meal you are eating!
 Less cooked rice dishes such as fried rice, biryani, crispy rice should be avoided for at least 5 – 7 days after wisdom teeth removal.
 However, you can take soft rice dishes such as fluffy rice, mashed rice, or rice oat after 24 hours of surgery.

 Note: Make sure the rice you eat is not hot or spicy, as this can cause complications in the surgery site.

 Why are some rice dishes not allowed after wisdom teeth removal?

-Although rice is a soft food, it can still get trapped into the surgery site, lead to severe dental complications, including pain, swelling or even dry socket.
+Although rice is a soft food, it can still get trapped into the surgery site, leading to severe dental complications, including pain, swelling, or even dry socket.